needle-mirror/com.unity.recorder/Documentation~/OutputFileProperties.md

 | `<Take>` | The **Take Number** value.
 Uses the `000` format.  | `002` |
 | `<Time>` | The time the recording is generated.
 Uses the `00h00m` format. | `16h52m` |

-**Note:** Some placeholders might not be available depending on the Recorder type you are using.